 The awards campaign will take place from 6th May 2019 to 16th September 2019 6.00pm CEST.

-To apply to the GFSI awards, you have to sign-up on the platform, fill-out all the form and download all the evidence required to complete your application.
+To apply for an award, please sign up on this platform, fill out all the forms and download all required supporting documents to complete your application.
 You will receive an email validating the submission of your application.
-Results of the GFSI awards will be announced in December 2018 via email.
+Results of the awards will be announced in December 2019 via email.